CAP - Christians Against Poverty

 CAP is a debt-relief charity, started in 1996 by John Kirkby, and which has since risen to be one of the most-respected in the UK.
 It has almost 300 debt centres based at local churches right across the UK, with a vision to open a total of 500 to reach the entire nation.
 It empowers local churches to reach out to their neighbourhood with practical debt help and the love of Jesus.
 It also helps people to learn budgeting skills through its CAP Money Course, running in over 1000 churches, and it recently started CAP Job Clubs to help people back into work.

 Whitehaven’s CAP Centre opened in May 2013, the third one in the county.
-The centre is based at Cornerstone Christian bookshop in town, but is run by St John's which has partnered with four other local churches to offer support and help to those in the grip of debt in the Whitehaven area.
+The centre is based at Cornerstone Christian bookshop in town, but is run by St John's which has partnered with five other local churches to offer support and help to those in the grip of debt in the Whitehaven area.
 The CAP Whitehaven Church Partnership Group includes:

 - St. John’s, Hensingham